 3 quick tips to help boost body image

 There are a number of ways parents can help promote positive self-image for their child.
-Here are three tips from Celia Heppner, PsyD, a clinical psychologist in the Fogelson Plastic and Craniofacial Surgery Center at Children's Health℠ and Assistant Professor at UT Southwestern Medical Center.
+Here are three tips from Celia Heppner, Psy.D., clinical psychologist in the Fogelson Plastic and Craniofacial Surgery Center at Children's Health℠ and Assistant Professor at UT Southwestern.

-1. Provide some context with regard to the photos they see of friends online by reminding their children that what others are posting online is what they want to portray, with negative attributes or experiences filtered out.
+- Provide some context for the photos your child sees of friends and celebrities online by reminding them that what others are posting online is what they want to portray, with negative attributes or experiences filtered out.

-2. Model healthy body image.
-Be mindful about the messages that you send your kids about your ideas about your own appearance, as this will shape how they think about their appearance to a large degree.
+- Model healthy body image.
+Be mindful about the messages that you send your child about your ideas about your own appearance, as this will shape how they think about their appearance to a large degree.

-3. Encourage children and teens to participate in an activity that will provide them with a sense of accomplishment that is not appearance-based.
-Sport, art playing a musical instrument are all activities that can help kids focus more on behaviors than physical appearance as a source of self-worth.
+- Encourage children and teens to focus on what they do, not on how they look.
+Support their participation in an activity that will provide them with a sense of accomplishment that is not appearance-based.
+Activities like sports, art and playing a musical instrument can help kids focus more on behaviors and interests than on physical appearance as a source of self-worth.